siteline/swiftui-introspect/README.md

 ### Usage in production

-`SwiftUIIntrospect` is meant to be used in production.
+SwiftUI Introspect is meant to be used in production.
 It does not use any private API.
 It only inspects the view hierarchy using publicly available methods.
 The library takes a defensive approach to inspecting the view hierarchy: there is no hard assumption that elements are laid out a certain way, there is no force-cast to UIKit/AppKit classes, and the `.introspect` modifier is simply ignored if UIKit/AppKit views cannot be found.

 Install
 -------